Chess-based game on standard board, with standard rules, winning conditions, kings,

 Moves one step in any direction EXCEPT diagonally backward.

-Only minor piece who as captures, as moves.
+Only common piece who as captures as moves.

 Bisroos (Blooming Roses, B)